prokoudine/ardour-manual-sphinx/source/interface/rulers-and-markers/loop-range.rst

 Loop range
 ==========

 The loop range is a special range that defines the start and end points for loop play, which can be enabled in the transport bar.
+Loop range markers show up on the Region Markers ruler.

 .. _creating_loop_range: